 Products (GMP) As per WHO

-that products are consistently produced and controlled to the quality standards appropriate to their intended use and as required by the marketing authorization.
+that product is consistently produced and controlled to the quality standards appropriate to their intended use and as required by the marketing authorization.

-GMP are aimed primarily at diminishing the risks inherent in any pharmaceutical production.
-Such risks are essentially of two types: cross contamination (in particular of unexpected contaminants) and mix-ups (confusion) caused by, for example, false labels being put on containers.
+GMP is aimed primarily at diminishing the risks inherent in any pharmaceutical production.
+Such risks are essential of two types: cross contamination (in particular of unexpected contaminants) and mix-ups (confusion) caused by, for example, false labels being put on containers.
 Under GMP: